wakeuppratham/Number-System-Converter/README.md

-Number System Converter
+# Number System Converter

-This is a simple command-line program written in C that allows you to convert numbers between different number systems such as binary, decimal, octal, and hexadecimal.
-You can input a number in one number system, and the program will output its equivalent in the other number systems.

-Table of Contents
--Introduction
--Features
--Usage
--Conversion Functions
--Input Validation

-Introduction
-This program provides a user-friendly interface for converting numbers between binary, decimal, octal, and hexadecimal number systems.
-It validates user input and ensures accurate and reliable conversions.
+The **Number System Converter** is a C program that simplifies the process of converting numbers between binary, decimal, octal, and hexadecimal number systems.
+This program addresses common challenges associated with manual conversions, including errors, inefficiency, and lack of consistency.

-Features
-Conversion between binary, decimal, octal, and hexadecimal number systems.
-Input validation to ensure only valid numbers are entered.
-User-friendly interface with clear instructions and options.
-Error handling for invalid inputs and options.
-Usage
-Clone this repository to your local machine or download the source code.
-Compile the code using a C compiler (e.g., GCC) with the necessary header files.
-Run the compiled executable in your terminal.
-Follow the on-screen instructions to select the conversion type and input the number.
-Conversion Functions
-The program includes conversion functions for each type of conversion:

-Binary Conversion Functions: Convert binary numbers to decimal, octal, and hexadecimal.
-Decimal Conversion Functions: Convert decimal numbers to binary, octal, and hexadecimal.
-Octal Conversion Functions: Convert octal numbers to binary, decimal, and hexadecimal.
-Hexadecimal Conversion Functions: Convert hexadecimal numbers to binary, octal, and decimal.
-Input Validation
+## Problem Statement

+**Manual Number System Conversions**:
+Manual conversions between different number systems can be error-prone, time-consuming, and challenging for users who are not familiar with number systems.

+**Inconsistent Output**:
+Manual conversions often result in inconsistent output formats and incorrect results due to human errors.

+**Input Validation**:
+Dealing with invalid inputs and ensuring accurate conversions is challenging without an automated system.

+## Solution

+The **Number System Converter** provides an automated and user-friendly solution to the aforementioned problems:

+- **Efficient Conversion**: The program offers quick and accurate conversions, eliminating the need for manual calculations and reducing the risk of errors.

-The program includes input validation to ensure that only valid numbers are entered for conversion.
-It checks each digit of the input number and validates based on the chosen conversion type.
+- **Error Handling**: Robust input validation ensures that only valid numbers are accepted, preventing conversion errors and providing informative error messages.

+- **User-Friendly Interface**: The program offers a clear and intuitive command-line interface with on-screen instructions and options for selecting the desired conversion type.

+- **Consistent Output**: The program generates consistent and correctly formatted output for all conversion types, ensuring reliable results.